blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

-**1. Must support languages which we plan to use in this monorepo:
+**1. Must support languages which we plan to use in this monorepo: Typescript, Javascript, Web Components** - Fulfilled
-Typescript and Javascript** - Fulfilled

 Same as previous two, can be configured to compile typescript.